hphelion/documentation/CarrierGrade/AdminGuideNew/Flavors/carrier-grade.dashboard.domains.flavors.extra.md

 	* Custom Extra Spec.
 Available for internal use only.
 	* VCPU Model.
 The CPU model to use with the virtual machine.
 For more information, see [Specifying the VCPU Model for a VM](/helion/commercial/carrier/dashboard/managing/flavors/extra/vcpu/).
 	* CPU Policy.
 The policy for assigning dedicated physical or logical CPU resources to the VM.
+For more information, see [Specifying Dedicated CPUs for a VM](/helion/commercial/carrier/dashboard/managing/flavors/extra/dedicated/cpu/).
 	* NUMA node.
 The NUMA node to use when launching a virtual machine.
 For more information, see [Configuring the NUMA Node Allocations for a VM](/helion/commercial/carrier/dashboard/managing/flavors/extra/numa/).
 	* Shared VCPU ID.
 The ID of a virtual CPU scheduled to run on a shared physical CPU in the compute host.
 For more information, see [Pinning a vCPU to a Shared Physical CPU](/helion/commercial/carrier/dashboard/managing/flavors/extra/vcpu/pin/).
 		**Note:** To use this extra specification, you must also set the CPU Policy extra specification for the flavor to Dedicated.
 	* Memory Page Size.
 Sets the page size for VM memory.
 For more information, see [Specifying a Page Size for a VM](/helion/commercial/carrier/dashboard/managing/flavors/extra/page/).
 	* Guest Heartbeat.
 Enables the Heartbeat API for use by guests on the VM.
 For more information, see [Enabling the Heartbeat API for a VM](/helion/commercial/carrier/dashboard/managing/flavors/extra/api/).